-* See the Top 50 most successful nameplates in Australia by clicking on the title! *
+* See the Top 20 best-selling models and Top 12 brands by clicking on the title! *

 New car sales in Australia are down year-on-year for the third consecutive month at -1% to 96,924 registrations, however 2013 will be another record year, with year-to-date sales standing at 1,039,471 units, up 2% on 2012 which was already an all-time high year… The Toyota Corolla is edging ever closer to its first ever annual pole position, topping the sales charts for the third month in a row and the 6th time so far this year thanks to 3,894 sales and 4% vs. 3,666 and 3.8% for its archenemy the Mazda3.
 Year-to-date, the Corolla leads with 39,794 units and 3.8% vs. 38,060 and 3.7% for the Mazda3.
 Still close, but the crowning of the Corolla, which would be the first time in the history of automobile in Australia that a Toyota model finishes the year at #1, is now almost 100% certain.